bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

 to do the challenges without looking at the solution.
-If you have to look at the solution that&apos;s fine, you can look at the solution and hopefully you&apos;ll go ah-ha, I see what I was supposed to do and then you can go back and do the challenge without looking at the solution.
+If you have to look at the solution that&apos;s fine, you can look at the solution and hopefully you&apos;ll go ah-ha, I see what I was supposed to do and then you can go back and do the challenge without looking at the solution.</p>

-If you want to learn Javascript or <b>jQuery</b> you have to get used to the syntax and this is the best way to get there, is to really force yourself to do these challenges, and do them several times, do them over and over again.
+<p>If you want to learn Javascript or <b>jQuery</b> you have to get used to
+the syntax and this is the best way to get there, is to really force yourself to do these challenges, and do them several times, do them over and over again.
 Do them today and then do them again tomorrow, and